The Amazing Rock Formations of Cappadocia

 We even stopped at one place called Pigeon Outlook (or something) where we saw quite literally, thousands of pigeons.
 It was fun to feed them and watch huge flocks of them fly out over the valley and back.

-After a brief tour of Ömürlü Seramik, where the girls got to try their hand at making pottery on the wheel (and we ended up buying a souvenir—budget be damned!), night was settling in, so we headed off to check in to our hotel in Uchisar (the region, not the castle).
+After a brief tour of Ömürlü Seramik, where the kids got to try their hand at making pottery on the wheel (and we ended up buying a souvenir—budget be damned!), night was settling in, so we headed off to check in to our hotel in Uchisar (the region, not the castle).

 Gamirasu Cave Hotel